olohmann/terraform-azuredevops-reference/README.md

 # Opinionated Terraform Template for Azure

 This is an end-to-end sample of an opinionated Terraform wrapper that eases integration with Azure DevOps pipelines.
-The basic idea is that you can use the `run_tf.sh` script with its `check_tools.sh` companion script to execute terraform deployments in simple Azure DevOps tasks.
+The basic idea is that you can use the `run_tf.sh` to execute terraform deployments in simple Azure DevOps tasks.

 ## Structure